apptainer/apptainer-userdocs/definition_files.rst

  Overview
 **********

-A {Project} Definition file is divided into two parts:
+{AProject} Definition file is divided into two parts:

 #. **Header**: The Header describes the core operating system to build
    within the container.
 Here you will configure the base operating